iarcones/News-Scrapper/readme.md

 ## Overview

+This is a Bootcamp project.
-In this project, I am using Node, Express, Handlebars, Cheerio, Express-handlebar, MongoDB, Mongoose, Body-parser, Cheerio, Request.
+In this project I am using Node, Express, Handlebars, Cheerio, Express-handlebar, MongoDB, Mongoose, Body-parser, Cheerio, Request, Bluebird.
 Deployed in Heroku.

 Try the app here: